Kvalifik/how-we-work/CONTRIBUTING.md

 # Contributing to "How We Work"
 How We Work is both a place of documentation and standardization.
 It is a public repository, so everyone can see everything in the repository alongside on [docs.kvalifik.dk](https://docs.kvalifik.dk/).
 The website is hosted on Jekyll and is updated on every push to production.
+The CI/CD flow uses a personal access token created by Rasmus Løvstad on 2020-09-08.

 # Finding a subject
 Each subject is written as a task on the Developer Team Forecast board and has the label "HowWeWork".